callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 ---
 layout: post
 title: "Hannah and Jacob Solomons"
-description: Hannah and Jacob Solomons are my Great Great Grandparents who came  from Russia to Whitechapel, London and lived there to the end of their days.
-They had eight children, two were brutally murdered in Prince Rupert, Canada, one gave his life on the battlefields of Flanders and one was in Wormwood Scrubs prison.
+description: My Great Great Grandparents, Hannah and Jacob Solomons came from Eastern Europe to Whitechapel.
+They had five daughters and three sons.
+Alexander was lost in action in WW1 and both my Great Grandmother, Esther, and her sister Kitty were murdered.
+This is my family.
 date: 2019-10-20T10:13:52+01:00
-previous_title: Esther Solomons was my great grandmother
-previous_url: /2019/10/15/esther-solomons-was-my-great-grandmother.html
+image: '/images/wentworth_street.jpg'
 ---
-{% include image.html class="right-flow" url="/images/hannah_and_jacob_solomons_family.png" dimensions="width='50%'" caption="Jacob Solomons and Hannah Solomons nee Levison's family tree" %}
 Hannah Levison and Jacob Solomons came to England from eastern europe as a result of the anti-Jewish pogroms.
 I don't know when they came but I do know they were here on 25th September 1881 because that is when my Great Grahndmother and their first child was born.

 At this stage in my family history research I have the makings of some interesting stories from this family alone.
 Jacob died of Consumption when their first born was 17, which must have been devastating for everyone in the family.